Integral Diophantine approximation on varieties: Log schemes and integral points on curves

 \begin{proposition} Let $(\mC,\mD)$ be a toroidal curve over $\fo$, $K$ its splitting field, and $\tau\colon T\to C_0$ its torus, with standard model $\mT$. \begin{enumerate} \item The set $\mC_0(\fo)$ of integral points is contained in the image of finitely many cosets of $\mT(\fo)$ in $T(k)$. \item Assume that $\mC_0(\fo)$ contains a generically regular integral point $x$.
 Let $y$ be its unique preimage in $T(k)$.
 Then there is a finite set $S\subset \Spec \fo$ and $e\ge 1$ such that $\tau(G_{S,e}y)\subset \mC_0(\fo)$, where

 \end{enumerate} \end{proposition}

-\begin{proof} If the set of integral points only consists of singular points, all assertions are trivially true (as there can be only finitely many singular points), so we may assume that $\mC_0$ admits a generically regular integral point $x\in \mC_0(\fo)$, and we may assume that the unit $e\in T(k)$ maps to $x$ under the morphism $\tau$.
+\begin{proof} If the set of integral points only consists of singular points, all assertions are trivially true (as there can be only finitely many singular points), so we may assume that $\mC_0$ admits a generically regular integral point $x\in \mC_0(\fo)$, and we may assume that the identity element $1\in T(k)$ maps to $x$ under the morphism $\tau$.